m2lines/m2lines.github.io/content/jobs/_index.md

 * 1 postdoc to implement existing machine-learned parameterizations in the MOM6 ocean model and to further develop/implement machine-learned parameterizations of missing processes and model bias in both MOM6 and the sea-ice model SIS2.
 [Apply here](https://www.princeton.edu/acad-positions/position/20861)

+### CNRS-IGE
+* 1 postdoc in computational oceanography: physics-aware subgrid closures with machine learning.
+[Apply here](https://emploi.cnrs.fr/Offres/CDD/UMR5001-VALLAN0-059/Default.aspx?lang=EN)

 ### Future openings:

-There will be positions opening later at MIT (on atmospheric deep convection), CNRS-IPSL (on validation and testing of ocean parameterizations in IPSL climate model) and CNRS-IGE (on submesoscale parameterizations).
+There will be positions opening later at MIT (on atmospheric deep convection) and CNRS-IPSL (on validation and testing of ocean parameterizations in IPSL climate model).